|Mrs Nicola Alburg||Staff Governor|

 Sheila King B.Ed.
 (Hons)

 I joined the Governing body of Chalfont St Peter CE Academy in September 2013.
 I have a background in Education.
 I started my teaching career in the early 1970s and have taught all year groups from Reception to Year 6, mainly in London and Buckinghamshire.
 I retired in 2011 from my post of Head Teacher of a local Infant School.
 I remain passionate about education and am delighted to stay involved through my role as a governor.
 We moved to Chalfont St Peter nearly 40 years ago.
 My own children, now in their thirties, attended Chalfont St Peter CE Academy when it was known as the ‘Middle School’ and received an excellent education.
 They now have children of their own.
 We are very involved in the local community, especially through the Parish Church.
 I serve on the PCC as a Deanery Synod representative and act as the Parish Clerk completing the church registers.
 My husband, an ordained priest, and I started the Foundation service for families with young children at the Parish Church.

 I was first appointed a governor in 1982 and in consequence have become well seasoned in the ever changing face of education.
 I have a background in finance having worked in the City for 40 years and subsequently with a charity for 10 years where I managed all aspects of its activities.
 My wife and I moved to Chalfont St Peter in 1972 and brought up our family in the village with both of our children attending what is now our Academy, which they still remember with affection after over 30 years.
-We are both active members of the congregation at Chalfont St Peter Parish Church where I have been a Deputy Warden for as long as I have been a governor and where my wife has edited the Parish Magazine for the last 20 years.
+I am an active member of the congregation at Chalfont St Peter Parish Church where I have been a Deputy Warden for as long as I have been a governor.
 I consider it a privilege to be a governor of such an outstanding school where, within a caring Christian environment, we endeavour to prepare our children to be the outstanding citizens of tomorrow.